RacleRay/LearingBetterGitRepos/README.md

 ```
 git checkout master   # ensure you are on the main "master" branch
-git stash             # reset any changes you have made
+git stash             # reset any changes you have made, !!!NOTICE!!!
 git pull              # pull the latest versions
 ```